 What To Eat With Lemon Curd

-• As a breakfast addition: Add a spoonful to homemade crepes, french toast, pancakes, waffles, etc.
+• As a breakfast addition: Spoon onto homemade crepes, french toast, pancakes, waffles.

-• Served over: This incredible biscuit recipe or homemade scones are simply perfect with Lemon Curd.
+• Served over: This incredible biscuit recipe or homemade scones.

 • Drizzled over vanilla cheesecake: Buy or make cheesecake bars and spoon curd on top.

-• Add to cookies: We love this curd so much we use it in these lemon curd cookies.
-OR you can make sugar cookie cups (directions in this fruit tart recipe).
-Once the cookie cups are completely cooled, add in the curd and a sprinkle of powdered sugar.
+• Add to cookies: I love this curd in these lemon curd cookies!
+Or make sugar cookie cups (directions in this fruit tart recipe) and fill them with curd.

-• Make an irresistible lemon whipped cream: Fold a few spoonfuls of Lemon Curd into freshly made whipped cream for a delicious lemon whipped cream
+• Make lemon whipped cream: Fold a few spoonfuls of Lemon Curd into freshly whipped cream for an irresistible lemony twist.

-• Add to a cake.
-The restaurant I used to work at was famous for its lemon carrot cake.
-Make this carrot cake and add Lemon Curd in the center, right on top of the cream cheese frosting–delish!
+• Add to cake: The restaurant I worked at was known for its lemon carrot cake!
+Try adding Lemon Curd to this carrot cake—spread it in the center over the cream cheese frosting.

 Process shots of Lemon Curd-- images of the eggs being added and mixed into the batter.